00luca00/Pad2Mouse/README.md

-# MouseController 🎮🖱️
+# Pad2Mouse 🎮🖱️

-MouseController is a Windows tool that lets you use a **game controller as a mouse**, allowing analog stick cursor movement and button-based mouse clicks.
+Pad2Mouse is a Windows tool that lets you use a **game controller as a mouse**, allowing analog stick cursor movement and button-based mouse clicks.
 It is designed mainly for Xbox controllers, and PlayStation controller support is planned but not yet functional.

 ---